 With this issue, the gap between the ground and the inner side of your weight-bearing foot becomes too great.

 Symptoms: No pain, mild pain, sharp pain, wearing out the outside of the soles of your shoes

 Cause: Genetics, injury, muscular diseases

 Treatment: Proper footwear; if pain persists, seek the advice of a podiatrist for custom made prescription foot orthotics

 Children’s Foot Problems

 Since foot bones in children are soft and pliable, foot deformities can result due to abnormal pressure.

-Symptoms: Tripping while walking or running, getting tired of walking or running sooner than children of same age
+Symptoms: Tripping while walking or running, getting tired of walking, or running sooner than children of the same age

 Treatment: Exercise, proper footwear, custom made prescription foot orthotics from a podiatrist, surgery as a last resort